crabapples-h/navicat-keygen-tools/README.md

     Start from __Navicat Premium 12.0.25__, Navicat do not load this public key from resource in `navicat.exe`.
 Actually the public key is stored in `libcc.dll` and encrypted.
 And to avoid being replaced easily, the public key is split into 5 parts:

+    The content below is discovered from `libcc.dll` of Navicat Premium x64 12.0.25 Simplified Chinese version.
+SHA256 value is `607e0a84c75966b00f3d12fa833e91d159e4f51ac51b6ba66f98d0c3cbefdce0`.
+I do not guaranteed that __offset__ value is absolutely correct in other versions.
+But __char string__ and __immediate values__ is highly possible to be found.

       1. At file offset `+ 0x1A12090` in `libcc.dll`, stored as __char string__:

          > "D75125B70767B94145B47C1CB3C0755E